June907/CS350-Team/docs/milestones/4/Code.md

 Goal: Write code - core features

-* Implement User Stories
+* ~~Implement User Stories
-* Test-driven workflow
+* ~~Test-driven workflow
-* Implementation Cycle - Test, Fix, Extend, Improve
+* ~~Implementation Cycle - Test, Fix, Extend, Improve
-* Implement all core features
+* ~~Implement all core features

-## Book Builder - Write code - core features
+## Easel - Write code - core features

 ### Implement User Stories
+All done

 ### Test-driven workflow
+For test-driven, we have created a test course under the Easel project to test if we can create a class successfully, moving on, we also created test discussion board to see if the CURD is working for all the discussion views.
+All the features above are implement successfully with test.
+However, creating an assignment for professor still returns error, and turn in assignment for students are still a issue, it will be fixed in the next milestone.

 ### Implementation Cycle - Test, Fix, Extend, Improve

 ### Implement all core features
+All done